-- general obligations of the Issuer; - senior in right of payment to any existing and future obligations of the Issuer expressly subordinated in right of payment to the Notes; - at least pari passu in right of payment with all other unsecured, unsubordinated Indebtedness of the Issuer (subject to any priority rights of such unsubordinated Indebtedness pursuant to applicable law); - guaranteed by the Parent Guarantors on a senior basis, subject to the limitations described below under the caption "- The Parent Guarantees" and in "Risk Factors Risks Relating to the Notes The Parent Guarantees, and any guarantee by our subsidiaries of the Notes after the issue date, may be challenged under applicable insolvency or fraudulent transfer laws which may affect the enforceability of such guarantees"; - effectively subordinated to the secured obligations (if any) of the Issuer and the Parent Guarantors, to the extent of the value of the assets serving as security therefor; and - effectively subordinated to all existing and future obligations of the Subsidiaries (as defined below) of Shui On Land other than the Issuer and Shui On Development.
+- general obligations of the Issuer; - senior in right of payment to any existing and future obligations of the Issuer expressly subordinated in right of payment to the Notes; - at least pari passu in right of payment with all other unsecured, unsubordinated Indebtedness of the Issuer (subject to any priority rights of such unsubordinated Indebtedness pursuant to applicable law); - guaranteed by the Parent Guarantor on a senior basis, subject to the limitations described below under the caption "- The Parent Guarantee" and in "Risk Factors Risks Relating to the Notes The Parent Guarantee and any guarantee by our subsidiaries of the Notes after the issue date may be challenged under applicable insolvency or fraudulent transfer laws which may affect the enforceability of such guarantees"; - effectively subordinated to the secured obligations (if any) of the Issuer and the Parent Guarantor, to the extent of the value of the assets serving as security therefor; and - effectively subordinated to all existing and future obligations of the Subsidiaries (as defined below) of the Issuer.

-The Notes will mature on January 26, 2015, unless earlier redeemed pursuant to the terms thereof and the Indenture.
+The Notes will mature on February 16, 2015, unless earlier redeemed pursuant to the terms thereof and the Indenture.

-The Notes will bear interest at 8% per annum from the Original Issue Date or from the most recent interest payment date to which interest has been paid or duly provided for, payable semiannually in arrears on January 26 and July 26 of each year (each, an "Interest Payment Date"), commencing
+The Notes will bear interest at 9.75% per annum from the Original Issue Date or from the most recent interest payment date to which interest has been paid or duly provided for, payable semiannually in arrears on February 16 and August 16 of each year (each, an "Interest Payment Date"), commencing August 16, 2012.
+Interest on the Notes will be paid to Holders of record at the close of business on

-July 26, 2012.
-Interest on the Notes will be paid to Holders of record at the close of business on the fifth Singapore Business Day immediately preceding an Interest Payment Date (each, a "Record Date"), notwithstanding any transfer, exchange or cancellation thereof after a Record Date and prior to the immediately following Interest Payment Date.
-If interest on the Notes is required to be calculated for a period of less than one year, it will be calculated on the basis of a 365-day year and the actual number of days elapsed.
+February 1 or August 1 immediately preceding an Interest Payment Date (each, a "Record Date"), notwithstanding any transfer, exchange or cancellation thereof after a Record Date and prior to the immediately following Interest Payment Date.
+Interest on the Notes will be calculated on the basis of a 360-day year comprised of twelve 30-day months.

-If the due date for payment of any amount of principal, premium or interest in respect of any Note is not a Business Day, then the holder will not be entitled to payment of the amount due until the next following Business Day and will not be entitled to any further interest or other payment in respect of any such delay.
+In any case in which the date of the payment of principal of, premium on or interest on the Notes is not a Business Day in the relevant place of payment or in the place of business of the Paying Agent, then payment of such principal, premium or interest need not be made on such date but may be made on the next succeeding Business Day.
 Any payment made on such Business Day shall have the same force and effect as if made on the date on which such payment is due and no interest on the Notes shall accrue for the period after such date.